mosa/MOSA-Project/Source/Docs/settings-options.rst

     CompilerDebug.MapFile,Filename to emit a map of all symbols CompilerDebug.CompileTimeFile,Filename to emit compile times for each method CompilerDebug.AsmFile,Filename to emit ASM disassembly
+    CompilerDebug.CountersFile,Filename to emit the global counters
-    CompilerDebug.NasmFile,Filename to emit disassembly using the NASM tool CompilerDebug.InlinedFile,Filename to emit a list of all methods that were inlined CompilerDebug.PreLinkHashFile,Filename to emit a list of all methods with their hash value prior to linking
+	CompilerDebug.CountersFilter,Filters the global counters within the global counters file CompilerDebug.NasmFile,Filename to emit disassembly using the NASM tool CompilerDebug.InlinedFile,Filename to emit a list of all methods that were inlined CompilerDebug.PreLinkHashFile,Filename to emit a list of all methods with their hash value prior to linking